Glossary

 OSHA 29 CFR 1910.147 requires identification of energy sources (electrical, hydraulic, pneumatic, thermal, mechanical, chemical, gravity), application of locks/tags, verification of zero-energy state ("try-out"), and documented return-to-service.

-Related: ptw, energy-isolation
+Related: ptw, lock-tag-try, permit-to-work

 - Management of ChangeMOC